-The MAVERICK is published six times during the school year, Maverick and is, as far as possible, the news record of the session.
+The Maverick is published six times during the school year, and is, as far as possible, the news record of the session.
 It also has a personal and semi-humorous element, with the object of giving a spice and interest that the bare statement of barracks news can never have.
 It is under the management of the same board that publishes the Bronco.

-For a number of years the New Mexico Military Institute Rifle Team has been a member of the National Rifle Association, Annual contests are held, extending thru a series of matches between military schools, for a trophy offered by the United States Government.
+For a number of years the New Mexico Military Institute has been a member of the National Rifle Association.
+Annual contests are held, extending thru a series of matches between military schools, for a trophy offered by the United States Government.
 "To make the rifle team" is a distinction coveted by all cadets.
 As a result of this desire, routine gallery and range rifle practice is pursued with peculiar enthusiasm.
 The Institute team made a creditable record in the first two series of matches, and, with characteristic resolution, developed marksmen who in 1915 won the national trophy.

-Any cadet is eligible to membership in the dancing club on Dancing Club payment of monthly dues.
+Dancing Club Any cadet is eligible to membership in the dancing club on payment of monthly dues.
 At least once a month dances are given by the cadets in the gymnasium.
 During Christmas week and during commencement special dances are given.
-These dances are always very enjovable affairs and serve to educate the cadets in those little social details so necessary to a soldier and a gentleman.
+These dances are always very enjoyable affairs and serve to educate the cadets in those little social details so necessary to a soldier and a gentleman.
+Invitations to these dances are highly prized by the residents of Roswell.
+Some of the most enjoyable hours of cadet life are spent at these social meetings.